Terraform Tasks for Azure DevOps

 Azure Service Connection / Service Principal Integration

-destroy commands, the task will prompt for the target azure subscription to use.
+refresh commands, the task will prompt for the target azure subscription to use.
 This is specified as a service connection/principal for deploying azure resources.

-Remote & Local Backend State Support
+Remote, Local and Self-configured Backend State Support

-The task currently supports two backend configurations
+The task currently supports the following backend configurations

 - local (default for terraform) - State is stored on the agent file system.